Hearing Loss & Thyroid Health

 There are many thyroid disorders that affect people, by some estimates, up to 20 million Americans, or about 7% of the population.
 This makes it a common but often un- or mis-diagnosed condition due to its similarities of other conditions.

-Common thyroid conditions include hypo- and hyperthyroidism, conditions that describe when your thyroid produces too little or too many hormones, respectively.
-Goiter is another thyroid condition where the glad physically swells, resulting in difficulty breathing or swallowing.
-The thyroid can be affected by cancer, but this is a rare condition.
+Common thyroid conditions include hypo- and hyperthyroidism, conditions that describe when your thyroid produces too little or more thyroid hormones than the body needs, respectively.
+These conditions are also referred to as overactive and underactive thyroid.
+Goiter is a condition where you have an enlarged thyroid gland, resulting in difficulty breathing or swallowing.
+The thyroid can be affected by cancer, but thyroid cancer is a rare condition.
 Finally, thyroiditis describes inflammation of the thyroid, which can result in no symptoms at all.

 Thyroid and Hearing Health